Newcastle upon Tyne, England

 Our Recommendation

-Stay in Newcastle city centre or Quayside - the stadium is right in town, so you can walk to the match from anywhere central.
-The Quayside offers the best dining and evening atmosphere, whilst Grey Street area puts you closest to the ground.
+Stay in Newcastle city centre or Quayside — the stadium is right in town, so you can walk to the match from anywhere central.
+The Quayside offers the best dining and evening atmosphere; the Grey Street area puts you closest to the ground.
+Hotel du Vin is the standout for matchday character.
+Malmaison is the quintessential Quayside choice.
+For budget-focused trips, Premier Inn New Bridge Street or INNSiDE by Meliá offer reliable value with five-minute walks to the turnstiles.

 Frequently Asked Questions